-What’s the Consumer Proposal Debt Limit?
+Consumer Proposal Debt Limit

-What if I am outside the limit?
+What if I owe more than the proposal debt limit?

 What should I do?

 Figuring out whether you qualify for a consumer proposal or a Division I proposal is more than understanding the consumer proposal debt limit.